xinzhou93/Arch249/content/Final.md

 - Improve HIGHLIGHT of architectural elements to respond to the specific schema.
 - Create a UI interface to document the existing schemas.
 - Add more design schemas.
+- Add the Biophilic Patterns framework if necessary

 ## Demo